ellamkoch/fem-mortgage-calculator/README-template.md

 - Learned how "em" is used for width, height and border width control to help with appearance of the radio buttons. -
 - Transform can help to improve alignment of radio buttons with text.
 - How to set accent colors in CSS
+- Simple, beginner-friendly validation:
+  - custom `.invalid` state on the `.input` wrapper
+  - consistent “This field is required” messages
+  - all errors surfaced together by using a `hasError` flag (instead of returning on the first error)
+- Styling the £ / years / % chips to change with invalid state:
+  - `.input.invalid .input__prefix` and `.input.invalid .input__suffix`
+- Mobile input layout fix:
+  - make the text input flex between prefix and suffix `flex: 1 1 auto; width: auto; min-width: 0;`
+- Custom radio styling (accent color, ring, and checked state) using only CSS -1st time doing mobile first styling and then going to desktop

 #### Code snippets I'm proud of: